Stagecoach South: Stagecoach in Hants & Surrey

+On 31 December 2016, Stagecoach took over Abellio Surrey's former route 515 (running between Guildford and Kingston upon Thames) following the company's departure from Surrey operations, renumbering it as the 715 in homage to the former Green Line Coaches route that ran on the same section.
+To launch the new route, a heritage AEC Routemaster bus ran duplicate journeys, provided by the London Bus Museum.
+The 715 was later passed to Falcon Coaches from 26 August 2023 following tender changes.

 After the takeover of Fleet Buzz, the Hants & Surrey division maintained a presence in Reading until 16 April 2018, when the route 7 was split and Reading Buses took over the northern section to Fleet.
 As part of the deal, two Stagecoach vehicles were sold to Reading Buses.

 Two brand new services were launched from 29 July 2018 serving Guildford, the University of Surrey and Stoughton.
 In January 2019, working with the BYD/ADL Partnership, energy storage specialist Zenobe Energy, as well as members of Surrey County Council and Guildford Borough Council, Stagecoach in Hants & Surrey introduced nine electric Alexander Dennis Enviro200EV buses on their Guildford Park & Ride network, representing an investment of over £3 million.

 After Arriva announced their withdrawal of bus operations from their Guildford base in November 2021, Stagecoach announced it would take over Arriva's commercial routes from Guildford, Cranleigh and Woking.
 However, shortly after the network expansion, Stagecoach reduced frequencies on its services owing to a driver shortage following the COVID-19 pandemic.

 Despite the reduced timetable coming into effect on 2 January 2022, routes continued to suffer cancellations.
 For example, on Thursday 30 June 2022, the company had to cancel 70 journeys, posting cancellations on their Twitter feed.
-This occasionally left a number of schoolchildren in Surrey stranded.
-A further timetable reduction was announced by summer 2022, affecting the high-frequency Guildford and Woking town services.
+A further timetable reduction was announced by summer 2022, affecting the high-frequency Guildford town services, and a number of bus services in Woking were passed to Safeguard Coaches.

-From 1 May 2022, the route 91, which runs between Woking, Goldsworth Park and Knaphill, was given a boost in frequency to every 10-12 minutes during weekdays, every 12-15 minutes on Saturdays, and every 20 minutes on Sundays.
-However, this was reverted back to every 15 minutes on Monday to Saturdays due to the ongoing driver shortage.
+From 1 May 2022, the route 91, which runs between Woking, Goldsworth Park and Knaphill, was given a boost in frequency to every 10–12 minutes during weekdays, every 12–15 minutes on Saturdays, and every 20 minutes on Sundays.
+However, this was reverted to every 15 minutes on Monday to Saturdays due to the ongoing driver shortage.

+Stagecoach buses ceased terminating at Aldershot Bus Station after 7 May 2023, having been using it since 1997.
+The bus station has been closed as part of a £1.8 million revamp for Aldershot railway station's forecourt.

+From April 2024, Stagecoach took over operations of the dedicated shuttle bus between Woking and RHS Garden Wisley.
+A year later this had been replaced by a new Whitebus service connecting Wisley to both Woking and Guildford.